-Some people do have long hair and when the motorbike is running at high speed then these hair starts to come in front of eyes making it difficult for the rider to see the traffic coming from other side in case of two way road.
-Helmet protects your hair from moving towards your face due to wind.
+Some people do have long hair and when the motorbike is running at high speed then these hair starts to come in front of eyes making it difficult for the rider to see the traffic coming from another side in case of a two-way road.
+Motorcycle helmet protects your hair from moving towards your face due to the wind.

-Another great benefit of using helmets is the protection they provide not only against wind but also other extreme weather conditions.
+Another great benefit of using motorcycle helmets is the protection they provide not only against the wind but also other extreme weather conditions.
 It is nearly impossible to drive safely when the sun is fully shining.
-Cars have proper arrangement for this but when it comes to a motorcycle then you have no other option then to wear helmet for avoiding disturbance caused due to sun-rays.

-In the same way, it keeps your head and face dry during raining or snow so that you can drive safely.
-Most importantly, it keeps our face and head warm during winter season when it is too cold.
+In the same way, it keeps your head and faces dry during raining or snow so that you can drive safely.
+Most importantly, it keeps our face and heads warm during the winter season when it is too cold.

 These are just a few benefits of motorcycle helmets.
-Driving a motorcycle without helmet is similar to playing with fire so it is highly suggested wearing helmet while driving a bike.
+Driving a motorcycle without a helmet is similar to playing with fire so it is highly suggested wearing a helmet while driving a bike.